imaarov/Sendov/README.md

 # Sendov
-Simple sending script for api purpose
+simple sending script for api purpose

 ### Usage
 - Grant permission to app file in the root directory
 - run the app with php install in your system
 - put your files in public directory
+- Grant permission to directory of app in root directory like public and ...